DOH-JDJ0303/vaper-docs/docs/pages/usage/inputs.md

 - Default: `0.8`

 {: .note}
-This differs from the minimum genome fraction used for reference selection (i.e., `--ref_genfrac`).
+This is separate from the minimum genome fraction used for reference selection (i.e., `--ref_genfrac`) and applies only to the final quality assessment step.